jpbaudoin/tenacity-examples/tenacity.md

 ````
 Let's explain each of the settings:
 - [stop](https://tenacity.readthedocs.io/en/latest/index.html#stopping): Defines the stop condition for retries, in this case at most 4 attempts.
-- [before](https://tenacity.readthedocs.io/en/latest/index.html#before-and-after-retry-and-logging): Defines a function to run before each retry, in this case we use tenacity before_log function to send information about the retry to a logger.
+- [before](https://tenacity.readthedocs.io/en/latest/index.html#before-and-after-retry-and-logging): Defines a function to run before each retry, in this case, we use tenacity's before_log function to send information about the retry to a logger.
-- [wait](https://tenacity.readthedocs.io/en/latest/index.html#waiting-before-retrying): Defines the waiting period between retries, in our case we use the wait_exponential to implement an exponetial backoff
+- [wait](https://tenacity.readthedocs.io/en/latest/index.html#waiting-before-retrying): Defines the waiting period between retries, in our case we use the wait_exponential to implement an exponential backoff

 Below we can see the code including the changes to implement this policy.